 Financing Activities.
 Net cash provided by financing activities was \$456.4 million for the year ended September 30, 2022 compared to net cash used in financing activities of \$36.5 million for the year ended September 30, 2021.
-The \$492.9 million increase in cash provided by financing activities was primarily attributable to a \$176.4 million increase in net borrowings on our Inventory Financing Facility and a \$382.5 million increase in proceeds on long-term debt, partially offset by \$79.2 million increase in payments on long-term debt for the year ended September 30, 2022 as compared to the year ended September 30, 2021.
+The \$492.9 million increase in cash provided by financing activities was primarily attributable to a \$176.4 million increase in net borrowings on our Inventory Financing Facility and a \$382.5 million increase in proceeds on long-term debt, partially offset by \$79.2 million increase in payments on long-term debt for the year ended September 30, 2021.